TheToriqul/cloud-migration-management/README.md

 The goal of the project was to leverage AWS cloud services to improve the performance, scalability, and reliability of the web application hosted by Alishan Bazar.
 The migration process involved several stages, including:

 - **Assessment:** Detailed assessment of the existing infrastructure to identify migration requirements and dependencies.
-- **Data Migration:** Transfer of website files, databases, and other data from the current hosting provider to AWS.
+- **Data Migration:** Transfer of website files, databases, and other data from the current web hosting provider to AWS.
 - **Application Setup:** Configuration of web servers, databases, and application dependencies on AWS.
 - **Networking Connectivity:** Configuration of networking components, including VPCs, subnets, and DNS settings.
 - **Security and Compliance:** Implementation of security measures and compliance standards to protect the web application and data.